jasonbra1n/lab/README.md

   2. Enable GitHub Pages in Settings > Pages, selecting the `main` branch and `/` (root).

 ## Contributing
+This project is designed to be AI-friendly.
+For guidelines on development, future plans, and the project's progress, please see the documents in the `/docs` folder:

+- **`DEVELOPMENT_GUIDE.md`:** The primary technical guide explaining the architecture and how to contribute.
+- **`ROADMAP.md`:** Outlines the future direction and planned features.
+- **`PROGRESS.md`:** A changelog tracking new features and fixes.

+---

 Contributions are welcome!
 Whether it’s adding new tools, fixing bugs, or enhancing the UI:
 1. Fork the repository.